environmental-forecasting/model-ensembler/docs/contributing.md

 git push origin name-of-your-bugfix-or-feature
 ```

-7\.
+8\.
 Submit a pull request through the GitHub website.

-### Pull Request Guidelines
+!!! note "Pull Request Guidelines"

-Before you submit a pull request, check that it meets these guidelines:
+    Before you submit a Pull Request (PR), check that it meets these guidelines:

+    1. The title of your PR should contain a version number and briefly describe the change,
+    for example: **v0.5.7 adding documentation**.
+    1. The body of your PR should contain `Fixes #issue-number`.
-1. The pull request should include tests.
+    1. The pull request should include tests and pass them, where appropriate.
-2. If the pull request adds functionality, the docs should be updated.
+    1. If the pull request adds functionality, the documentation should be updated accordingly.
-Please see the next section for a detailed breakdown of how to contribute
-to the docs.
+    Please see the next section for a detailed breakdown of how to contribute to the docs.

-### Versioning

 ## Building Documentation